-Care has been taken that the images conform to the FITS standard 3.0.

-Where necessary (i.e. where a clean mask was actually applied), the imaging masks are provided as CASA images.
+Images conform to the FITS standard 3.0.
+The imaging clean masks are provided as gzipped FITS files.
 These represent the final mask used in the last cleaning iteration.
 The masks used in previous iterations may have been different (smaller in area).

-The science images included in deliveries of interferometric data are corrected for the PB, i.e. the dependence of the instrument sensitivity on direction within the field of view (FOV).
+The science images included in deliveries of interferometric data are corrected for the primary beam (PB), i.e. the dependence of the instrument sensitivity on direction within the field of view (FOV).
 For each image, two files are delivered: